Dravida Nadu: Decline

 In 1963, on the recommendation of the Committee on National Integration and Regionalism of the National Integration Council, the Indian parliament unanimously passed the Sixteenth Amendment to the Constitution, which sought to "prevent the fissiparous, secessionist tendency in the country engendered by regional and linguistic loyalties and to preserve the unity, sovereignty, and territorial integrity" of India.
 This was essentially in response to the separatist movement demanding a sovereign Dravidistan.

 At a party conference in 1963, DMK formally dropped the secessionist demand, but also asserted that it would continue to address the issues that led it to frame its demand for separation earlier.
 The Sino-Indian war does not seem to be a decisive factor in dropping the demand for Dravida Nadu; prominent DMK leaders Era Sezhiyan and Murasoli Maran have stated that the demand for Dravida Nadu had been dropped in practice before 1962.
 Maran explained that there was not really enough support for Dravida Nadu in Tamil Nadu at the time, and it was concluded that there was no use pursuing the demand.
 He declared "I am Tamil first but I am also an Indian.
 Both can exist together provided there is space for cultural nationalism."
 Era Sezhiyan declared that it was impossible to continue to demand Dravida Nadu when the policy lacked support even in the Tamil-speaking areas, let alone Kannada, Telugu and Malayalam-speaking areas.
 Sezhiyan was a member of the committee that wrote the new party programme, which omitted the demand for Dravida Nadu.
 Sezhiyan stated that it was more practical to demand a higher degree of autonomy for Tamil Nadu instead.

 After DMK decided to relinquish its demand for Dravida Nadu, it devoted more attention to the language issue (anti-Hindi agitations), and the 1962 election figures were almost exactly reversed in the subsequent 1967 elections.
 In 1962, the Congress had won the majority of seats, while DMK managed to win only 50 seats.
 In 1967, DMK won a clear majority of 138 seats, while Congress won only 50 seats.
 DMK came to power with Annadurai as the Chief Minister of Tamil Nadu.

 Resurgence

 In the 1980s, a minor militant organisation called Tamil Nadu Liberation Army revived the demand for Dravida Nadu, when the Indian Peacekeeping Force (IPKF) was sent to Sri Lanka.

 In 2017, when the Indian Ministry of Environment, Forest and Climate Change issued a notification banning the sale of cattle for slaughter, Twitter users from the Kerala state (where beef dishes are popular) protested by trending the hashtag #DravidaNadu.
 The hashtag also received support from Twitter users in Tamil Nadu.
 The major national political parties refused to support secessionist sentiments.
 Several heads of South Indian states and politicians expressed dismay over the Union Government's arrangements of tax revenue distribution to various states.
-Dravida Munnetra Kazhagam leader and current Tamil Nadu Chief Minister M. K. Stalin expressed his support for a sovereign Dravida Nadu state, should all the other South Indian states ever share the same notion.
+Dravida Munnetra Kazhagam leader and former Tamil Nadu Chief Minister M. K. Stalin expressed his support for a sovereign Dravida Nadu state, should all the other South Indian states ever share the same notion.